HimanthaMarasinghe/RAD-Group-Project/readme.md

 2. **Create the database**:

-- Export the [DB_Template/cinema.sql](DB_Template/cinema.sql) file in to your MySql server.
+- Import the [DB_Template/cinema.sql](DB_Template/cinema.sql) file in to your MySql server.
 It will create the databse and tables.

 3. **Run the project using Maven Wrapper**:
 - Open cmd or any other comand line aplication in the project root folder and run folowing code.